Broker Check

 Estate Planning Basics

-When it comes to estate planning, there are several basic terms that you need to be familiar with.
+When it comes to estate planning, there are several basic terms that you should be familiar with.
 Your estate includes all assets that you, the testator, either own or have a controlling interest in.
 The executor of your estate is the individual named in your Last Will & Testament as being responsible for disposing of your assets and liabilities after your death, as well as establishing any trusts created under your will.
-A trust is a legal vehicle created either while the grantor, or person funding the trust, is alive or under the terms of their will.
+A trust is a legal vehicle created either while the grantor, the person funding the trust, is alive or under the terms of their will.
 Beneficiaries are those individuals named in a will or in a trust document as recipients of assets.
 A trustee is named in a trust document as the individual responsible for the management, investment, and distribution of trust assets.

 Estate Planning First Steps

 There are several things that you must do when considering developing an estate plan.
 First and foremost, you must simply perform an inventory of your belongings.
-Take a step back and objectively consider your financial portfolio and assets.
+Take a step back and consider your financial portfolio and assets.
 Once you have taken a serious look and inventoried your assets, decide what you want to have happen with each asset and who will receive a bequest.
 Once again, there is no one-size-fits-all strategy.
 Some people decide to divide things evenly between their beneficiaries while others consider the particular needs of each of their heirs.
 Once you have decided what plan works best for you and your loved ones, you can move forward with speaking to a professional.
-Schedule an appointment with your financial advisor or estate planner and bring the information you’ve compiled to help aid in the estate planning process.
+Schedule an appointment with your financial advisor or estate planner and bring the information you’ve compiled to help aid in the planning process.

 Key Takeaways